God—the Source of Peace

 “He has all the excellences that anyone can imagine and He is Perfect in His Being, in His attributes and qualities, in every respect and is totally free from every defect and shortcoming” (1).

 However, some world religions, ancient and modern, make a compromise on the concept of God being above affliction, misery, and demise.
 For example, some Hindu gods and goddesses were either killed by others or committed suicide.
 The goddess Chinnamasta is depicted as standing with her own severed head in one hand, a scimitar in the other hand, and jets of blood spurting out of her cut neck.
 Another Hindu god, Aravan, committed suicide as a self-sacrifice to win the favor of the Hindu goddess, Kali.
 According to Aztec faith traditions, their gods used to sacrifice themselves to provide sustenance to the universe.
 By self-immolation, they helped mankind to survive to enjoy the peace and pleasure of life.
 And Christians believe that God came to earth in the form of a man named Jesus and sacrificed himself to save mankind.

 In this issue of the Muslim Sunrise, we have presented some crucial aspects of attaining peace from its Divine source and maintaining peace at personal, social, national, and international levels from the Islamic perspective.

 Please, read, enjoy and give us your feedback.

 1. Mirza Ghulam Ahmad, Barahin-e-Ahmadiyya Part IV, Ruhani Khaza’in, Vol.1, pp. 364-365, Footnote 11

-Read the Summer 2020 issue online soon or subscribe to the print edition and be the first to receive it.
+Read the current issue online later this month or subscribe to the print edition and be the first to receive it.